-Our Board established the close of business on March 16, 2018 as the record date to determine the shareholders entitled to receive a notice of, and to vote at, our Annual Meeting or an adjournment or postponement of the meeting.

-On the record date, there were 28,394,892 shares of our common stock outstanding and entitled to vote.
+Our Board established the close of business on March 15, 2019 as the record date to determine the shareholders entitled to receive a notice of, and to vote at, our Annual Meeting and any adjournment or postponement of the meeting.
+On the record date, there were 28,383,827 shares of our common stock outstanding and entitled to vote.
 Each share of our common stock represents one vote that may be voted on each matter that may come before the Annual Meeting.